JuniorReisx/AZUL-BRANCO/README.md

 # 🛍️ ClothingStore

-ClothingStore é um e-commerce moderno para venda de roupas, desenvolvido com React, Vite e Tailwind CSS.
-O objetivo do projeto é oferecer uma experiência de compra fluida, responsiva e com visual atrativo.
+ClothingStore is a modern clothing e-commerce project built with React, Vite, and Tailwind CSS.
+The goal is to deliver a clean, fast, and responsive shopping experience.

-## 🚀 Tecnologias
+## 🚀 Technologies

-Este projeto foi construído com as seguintes tecnologias:

 - [React 19](https://react.dev)
 - [React Router DOM](https://reactrouter.com/)